-If you are unsure of what to do in any situation or have questions regarding the Code, Company Policies, laws, rules or regulations, you are encouraged to seek guidance.
+If you are unsure of what to do in any situation or have questions regarding the Code, Company Policies, laws, rules, or regulations, you are encouraged to seek guidance.
 Resources are available to help address any questions and provide clarity.

-You may seek guidance from your manager, departmental management or colleagues in Company units with relevant subject matter expertise or knowledge (e.g., Compliance, Legal Services, Conduct Risk Management, Human Resources).
-Additional information is included in our Company Policies and Guidance Resources.
+You may seek guidance from your manager, departmental management, or colleagues in Company units with relevant subject matter expertise or knowledge (e.g., Compliance, Legal Services, Conduct Risk Management, Human Resources).
+Additional information on the Conduct Risk Management Program, including escalation paths, Company Policies, and Guidance Resources, can be found at Jumpword "Conduct."